A College Degree is within Your Reach

 Want more info about attending IUPUC?

-Contact the IUPUC Admissions Office to talk to an admissions counselor to learn more about the degree programs we offer.
-Be sure to ask about how you can conduct a virtual visit and get your application fee waiver code.
+Contact the IUPUC Admissions Office to learn more about the degree programs we offer.
+Be sure to ask about how you can get your application fee waived by conducting a virtual visit.

 Ready to Apply?